boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Inter-PE Transfer Plane Mapping Models {#transport-plane-mapping-models}

 An inter-PE transfer plane (or "transfer plane") refers to a specific path forwarding behavior between PEs in order to provide packet delivery that is consistent with the corresponding SLOs.
 This realization step focuses on controlling the paths that will be used for packet delivery between PEs, independent of the underlying network resource partitioning.

+It is worth noting that TN QoS Classes and inter-PE transfer planes are orthogonal.
+The TN domain can be operated with, e.g., 8 TN QoS Classes (representing 8 hardware queues in the routers), and 2 transfer planes (e.g., latency optimized transfer plane using link latency metrics for path calculation, and transfer plane following Interior Gateway Protocol (IGP) metrics).
+TN QoS Class determines the per-hop behavior when the packets are transiting through the provider network, while transfer plane determines the paths for packets through provider network based on the operator's requirements.
+This path can be optimized or constrained.

 A network operator can define multiple inter-PE transfer planes within a single NRP.
 A transfer plane may be realized in multiple ways such as (but not limited to):

    * A mesh of RSVP-TE {{?RFC3209}} or SR-TE {{?RFC9256}} tunnels created with specific optimization criteria and